Ademartio/BPOTF/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements a new quantum decoder method which we have named as *Belief Propagation Ordered Tanner Forest* (BPOTF).
-This method is based on the Kruskal's algorithm to find a minimum spanning forest and it uses the Disjoint-Set data structure for the implementation.
+This project implements a new decodig method for quantum low density parity check codes which we have named *Belief Propagation Ordered Tanner Forest* (BPOTF).
+The method is based on an slighlty modified Kruskal's algorithm to find the spanning forest associated to the columns of a PCM with highest a posteriori probability coming from running belief propagation and it uses the Disjoint-Set data structure for the implementation.

 <!-- Add more info here... -->